-• Use the Alarm Test Button to familiarise your family with the Alarm sound and to practice fire drills regularly with all family members.
+When using household protective devices, basic safety precautions should always be followed, including those listed below to practice fire drills regularly with all family members.
 Draw up a floor plan that will show each member at least 2 escape routes from each room in the house.
 Children tend to hide when they don't know what to do.
 Teach children how to escape, open windows, and use roll up fire ladders and stools without adult help.
 Make sure they know what to do if the alarm goes off.

-Constant exposures to high or low temperatures or high humidity may reduce battery life.

-• Nuisance alarms can be quickly silenced by fanning vigorously with a newspaper or similar to remove the smoke or press the test / hush button.

-• Do not attempt to recharge or burn the battery, as it may explode.

-• If it is necessary to remove the battery for separate disposal, handle carefully to avoid possible eye damage or skin irritation if battery has leaked or corroded.

-To maintain sensitivity to smoke, do not paint or cover the Alarm in any manner; do notpermitanyaccumulation of cobwebs, dust or grease.

-If Alarm has been damaged in any way or does not function properly, do not attempt a repair - see section 5 'Getting Your Alarm Serviced'.

-• This appliance is intended ONLY for premises having a residential type environment.

-This is not a portable product.
-It must be mounted following the instructions in this instruction leaflet.

-• Smoke Alarms are not a substitute for insurance.
+- Please read all instructions. - Rehearse emergency escape plans so everyone at home knows what to do in case the alarm sounds. - Use the Alarm Test Button to familiarize your family with the Alarm sound and

+- Constant exposures to high or low temperatures or high humidity may reduce battery life. - Nuisance alarms can be quickly silenced by fanning vigorously with a newspaper or similar to remove the smoke or press the test / hush button. - Do not attempt to recharge or burn the batteries, as it may explode. - If it is necessary to remove the batteries for separate disposal, handle carefully to avoid possible eye damage or skin irritation if batteries has leaked or corroded. - To maintain sensitivity to smoke, do not paint or cover the Alarm in any manner; do not permit any accumulation of cobwebs, dust or grease. - If Alarm has been damaged in any way or does not function properly, do not attempt a repair - see section 5 'Getting Your Alarm Serviced'. - This appliance is intended ONLY for premises having a residential type environment. - This is not a portable product.
+It must be mounted following the instructions in this instruction leaflet. - Smoke Alarms are not a substitute for insurance.
 The supplier or manufacturer is not your insurer.